sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Nodes and node connections in pstricks
+Short desc    : Nodes and node connections in pstricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package enables the user to connect information, and to
+Descript     : The package enables the user to connect information, and to
              : place labels, without knowing (in advance) the actual positions
              : of the items to be connected, or where the connecting line
              : should go.
 The macros are useful for making graphs and trees,